 All references to safety shall be deemed to include health and the environment.

 9.4.1.
 Safety Officer

-The Contractor shall appoint a competent Safety Officer who shall be responsible for safety, health and the environment.
+The Contractor shall appoint a competent Safety Officer.
 The Safety Officer shall be given sufficient time by the Contractor to carry out his duties; minimum requirements shall be as follows: